 Yukon College’s mandate is “solving northern problems with northern expertise.”
-Within Whitehorse, the main Ayamdigut campus overlooks the river valley and mountains to the east.
-It has another community campus at the correctional centre and another 11 outside the capital, which offer more than 50 certificate, diploma and degree programs.
-Yukon College aims to integrate First Nations culture into its programming; last year, 29 per cent of 1,200 students in the credit programs were First Nations.
+Located in Whitehorse, the main Ayamdigut campus overlooks the river valley and mountains to the east.
+The college delivers more than 50 certificate, diploma and degree programs at 13 campuses across the territory.

-Applied research at Yukon College centres around climate change, cold climate innovation, natural sciences, social science, and technology innovation.
-The Yukon Research Centre is equipped with a laboratory that features a growth chamber, walk-in freezer, and atomic absorption spectrometer, and works with other centres such as the Centre for Northern Innovation in Mining and the Northern Institute of Social Justice.
+Applied research focuses on climate change, cold climate innovation, natural sciences, social science and technology innovation.
+The Yukon Research Centre is equipped with a laboratory that features a growth chamber, a walk-in freezer and an atomic absorption spectrometer.
+The centre collaborates with other institutions such as the Centre for Northern Innovation in Mining and the Northern Institute of Social Justice.

-Apartment-style residences for single students, mature students, and families are available at the Whitehorse campus.
-The research centre has its own residence for students pursuing applied research work.
+Apartment-style residences for single students, mature students and families are available at the Whitehorse campus.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|